shubhamjn1/shubhamjn1/README.md

 ### Hi there, I'm Shubham 👋

-I am a data scientist interested in building impactful innovative products with data, sciences and passion! 🐣
+I am a data scientist interested in building impactful and innovative solutions with data, sciences and passion! 🐣

 - 🔭 I'm currently working as Data Science Associate Consultant at ZS Associates, India
 - 👯 I’m looking to collaborate on impact of climate change and transformative products
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play chess

 ### Skills: